jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

         return [item for item in iterable if item % 2 == 0]

   and the terminal shows passing tests, Hooray!
-* I want to try another `list comprehension <https://docs.python.org/3/glossary.html#term-list-comprehension>`_ with a different condition so I will add a test to ``TestListComprehensions``
+* I want to try another `list comprehension <https://docs.python.org/3/glossary.html#term-list-comprehension>`_ with a different condition so I add a test to ``TestListComprehensions``

   .. code-block:: python